arc3x/xTherm/README.md

 ## Usage

+Option 1 (recommended): Command line compile (from src directory) `xcodebuild -target xTherm -project xTherm.xcodeproj`

-Option 1: Run directly from XCode 8
+Option 2: Run directly from XCode 8

-Option 2 (recommended): Build in XCode 8 and run the executable file
+Option 3 (recommended): Build in XCode 8 and run the executable file

   - Once open in XCode 8, open the Product menu item and select Build.

   - The default location for the built application is ~/Library/Developer/XCode/DerivedData/

 ## License

 MIT